bdesham/x-sistemo-widget/README.md

 This is a simple Dashboard widget to convert Esperanto text between the X-system (“sxati”) and Unicode (“ŝati”).
 It consists of a text area and two buttons… one converts all text to the X-system and the other converts all text to Unicode.

-Much like Dashboard itself, **this widget is no longer being developed or supported.**
+⚠️ **Notice:** This project is no longer maintained.
+It may have severe security or compatibility problems.
+Use it at your own risk!

 ## How to install